26 August 2020

-Our culture conditions us to ‘separate’ our different roles, identities and actions into different contexts, stemming from the concept of work-life balance.
+Our culture conditions us to ‘separate’ our different roles, identities and actions into different contexts.
+It stems from the concept of work-life balance.
 It’s like we see each other as cakes: the more slices we have, the smaller the pieces.
 The more roles we have, the less of ourselves we can dedicate to each role and the quicker we have to shift between them.
-It’s as though each conflicting role requires us to give something of ourselves, and if we are lucky, there will be something left for us too.
+It’s as though each conflicting role requires us to give something of ourselves.
+If we are lucky, there will be something left for us too.

 But that’s not the case.
 We’re more like concentric circles: each role strengthens another.
 The more identities we have, the more resources we have available to us and the stronger we are.